Ways To Give

 For convenience, you may make your Annual Fund gift now through our online donation page.

 Making contributions to Jesuit has never been easier – no checks to write, no stamps to stick, and no payments to remember!
-Simply fill out the Loyal Tigers Club authorization form and return it to us to have your tax-deductible gift to Jesuit High School automatically deducted from your credit/debit card each month.
-With monthly contributions, you will find it easier than ever to "show your stripes" for Jesuit!
+Your monthly, recurring, tax-deductible gift will automatically be processed on your credit/debit card.
+With monthly contributions, you will find it easier than ever to "show your stripes" for Jesuit High School.

 Jesuit High School’s Financial Aid Program, which provides tuition relief to academically qualified students of disadvantaged or low-income families, is dependent upon support from its educational endowments.
 The money raised for an endowment is perpetual because only the investment returns are used toward financial aid, while the principal remains untouched.